Frequently Asked Questions

 - No, this does not meet the residency requirements.
 The child must live at the residence, defined as sleeping at the residence nightly, to be considered a legal resident.
 The only exception is if the grandparent is the official legal guardian of the child and is able to present the required guardianship documents.

-I own an apartment in the city of Alexandria, but I do not live there.
+C: I own a condo or home in the city of Alexandria, but I do not live there.
 Can my child attend school in ACPS?

 - No, this does not meet the requirement.
 The child must live at the residence, defined as sleeping at the residence nightly, to be considered a legal resident of the city.
 In addition, the address must be your primary residence based on your taxes that are filed annually.